softwaredoug/searcharray/README.md

 ## Motivation

-Why do we treat Lucene-based, and other lexical search systems, like a special snowflake in the data stack?
-Many ML practitioners reach for a vector search solution, then realize they need to sprinkle in some degree of traditional lexical matching for the best solution.
-Indeed, in search, [hybrid search](https://www.pinecone.io/learn/hybrid-search-intro/) of vector+lexical solutions has shown to be most performant.
+To simplify lexical search in the Python data stack.

+Many ML / AI practitioners reach for a vector search solution, then realize they need to sprinkle in some degree of traditional lexical matching for the best solution.
 Let's break down the esoteric mystique of these systems, and tame them, so they just behave like other parts of the data stack.

 SearchArray creates a Pandas-centric way of creating and using a search index as just part of a Pandas array.
-In a sense, it builds a search engine in Pandas - to allow anyone to prototype ideas, without external systems.
+In a sense, it builds a search engine in Pandas - to allow anyone to prototype ideas and perform reranking, without external systems.

 You can see a full end-to-end search relevance experiment in this [colab notebook](https://colab.research.google.com/drive/1w_Ajn5rHzcISKhdCuPhhVFav3zrvKWn1?usp=sharing)